lemire/fast_double_parser/README.md

 the parser will reject overly large values that would not fit in binary64.
 It will not produce NaN or infinite values.

+The parsing is locale-independent.
+E.g., it will parse 0.5 as 1/2, but it will not parse 0,5 as 1/2 even if you are under a French system.

 ## Requirements

 You should be able to just drop  the header file into your project, it is a header-only library.